loogmaii/unit-1/project1.md

 | 11      | Record Demonstration Video                                    | To have a video demonstrating how to use the crypto wallet                                                                 | 20 min        | Oct 4                  | B         |

 # Criteria C: Development

+## Tools used

+Functions

+For/while loops

+Input Validation

+If statements

+Encryption

 ## Login systen